 - Aggravated Battery (Fla.
 Stat.
 784.045) is defined as a person committing battery (1) intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement or (2) uses a deadly weapon.

 - Assault (Fla.
 Stat.
-784.011) is defined an intentional unlawful threat by word or act to do violence to the person of another, coupled the an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that the violence is imminent.
+784.011) is defined an intentional unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that the violence is imminent.

 - Aggravated Assault (Fla.
 Stat.
 784.021) is defined as an assault with (1) a deadly weapon without the intent to kill and (2) with an intent to commit a felony.